HelloZeroNet/ZeroNet/README.md

 ### Financially support maintainers

-Currently the only maintainer of this fork is @caryoscelus.
-You can see ways to donate to them on https://caryoscelus.github.io/donate/
+Currently the lead developer / maintainer of this fork is @caryoscelus.
+You can see ways to donate to them on https://caryoscelus.github.io/donate/ (or check sidebar if you're reading this on github for more ways).
+As our team grows, we will create team accounts on friendly crowdfunding platforms as well.

 If you want to make sure your donation is recognized as donation for this project, there is a dedicated bitcoin address for that, too: